 The 2020 Tour will then work it’s way from the east coast and through the centre of the country, before taking on climbs in the Jura, Alps and Vosges mountains, with a final time trial up to the top La Planche des Belles Filles.

 The race will then take to its traditional finish in Paris along the Champs-Élysées.

 The standard classifications and jerseys will once again feature: yellow jersey for the overall classification, polka-dots for the mountains classification, green for the points classification and white for the best young rider classification.

 A combativity prize will be awarded to the most aggressive rider each day, while a super-combativity prize will be awarded to a rider at the end of the Tour.

 Bonus seconds will once again be distributed on the finish line with 10, six and three seconds available to each of the first three across the line on each stage.

-Peter Sagan (Bora-Hansgrohe) will almost certainly return to try and add to his stage tally of 11 and add a seventh green jersey to his palmarès.
+Peter Sagan (Bora-Hansgrohe) will almost certainly return to try and win an eighth green jersey having taken a record seventh in 2019.

 French riders will also try to finally break their 35-year duck at the race, with Thibaut Pinot (Groupama-FDJ) left with unfinished business following his abandonment on stage 19 of the most recent race.